USDA-ARS-GBRU/q2_itsxpress/README.rst

 To install the ITSxpress plugin for qiime, a few steps are needed.

 1. Install the project using pip.
-Make sure you install it in you qiime2.
+Make sure you install it in qiime2.

 .. code-block:: bash